GoldinGuy/CollegeCompendium/README.md

 ## Meta

-College Compendium Corporation is a nonprofit organization led by [@GoldinGuy](https://github.com/GoldinGuy) and [@Samfydega](https://github.com/samfydega) dedicated to improving access of computer-science educational resources to students across the world.
+College Compendium Corporation is a nonprofit organization led by [@GoldinGuy](https://github.com/GoldinGuy) and [@Samfydega](https://github.com/samfydega) dedicated to improving access to educational computer science resources for students across the world.

+College Compendium is proudly supported by [JSONBin.io](https://jsonbin.io/open-source) as an open source project.

 The College Compendium website is distributed under the GNU Affero General Public License v3.0 license.
 See [LICENSE](https://github.com/GoldinGuy/CollegeCompendium/blob/master/LICENSE) for more information.